vuex-orm/vuex-orm/README.md

   static entity = 'posts'

   static fields () {
-    // `this.belongsTo` is for belongs to relationship. return {
+    // `this.belongsTo` is for the belongs to relationship. return {
       id: this.attr(null),
       user_id: this.attr(null),